hockeyj85/collection-history/README.md

 hockeyj85:collection-history
 ============================

-A meteor package that tracks changes to a database.
+A meteor package that tracks changes to a mongo collection.

+** This package is a work in progress and will feature many a breaking change during the near future **

 Installation
 ============

+Clone this repo to the ```packages``` directory within your meteor app.

 ```bash
 meteor add hockeyj85:collection-history